Drogon-dev/Zuri_trainning/README.md

 # Zuri_trainning
-I'm a student of I4GxZuri Trainning
+I'm a student of I4GxZuri Training